lpstrevisan/MPU-6050-Odometer/README.md

 # MPU-6050 Odometer

-This project is a simple odometer that takes z-axis values ​​from the MPU-6050 sensor gyroscope and calculates angular movement using low pass filter
+This project is a simple odometer that takes z-axis values ​​from the MPU-6050 sensor gyroscope, converts to radians per seconds, filter with low pass and calculates angular movement

 ## Requirements
-IDE: VS Code with PlatformIO
-sensor: MPU-6050
+1. PlatformIO
-platform: ststm32
+    * platform: ststm32
-board: nucleo_f767zi
+    * board: nucleo_f767zi
-framework: MBedOS
+    * framework: Mbed
+    **It seems that the latest version of Mbed framework does not support Python 3.12, I recommend Python 3.9 to avoid problems**
+2. MPU-6050 gyroscope sensor
+    * I2C communication
+    * set to 2000º/s
+    * set to 200Hz